BhaweshSinha/Simple-Library-Management-System-Using-C-Language/README.md

-This is an ongoinng project.
+This is the decriptions of the repo.
-The final one will take some time.